-Arif is an entrepreneur who left his steady job at a bank during the pandemic.
-His businesses include currency trading and freelance writing
+Arif is an entrepreneur who left his job at a bank during the pandemic.
+His businesses include currency trading and freelance writing.

 As you go through your trading journey, you will most likely find yourself making all sorts of mistakes, especially as a beginner.
 However, as long as you learn from them instead of repeating them, you are one more step closer to trading success.

 As a full-time trader, I have spent long hours contemplating some of the mistakes I made when I was just starting out.
 Below are four mistakes I made earlier in my investing career that I now avoid at all costs.
 Each is discussed in detail in the sections that follow.

 4 Trading Mistakes All Serious Investors Should Avoid

 - Not Using Support and Resistance Levels Properly

 - Blindly Following Financial News and Expert Analysis